nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 Assuming the database server is installed on the same system you're running the command from, use::

-  psql -Uusername -downcloud
+  psql -Uusername -dnextcloud

 To acess a MySQL installation on a different machine, add the -h option with the respective host name::

-  psql -Uusername -downcloud -h HOSTNAME
+  psql -Uusername -dnextcloud -h HOSTNAME

 ::